Christina11010/Christina11010/README.md

-- 👋 Hi, I'm Christina
+👋 Hi, I'm Christina from China.
-- 👀 I’m interested in computer science and psychology
-- 🌱 I’m currently learning data science, data analytics on my own and psychology in university
+👀 I’m a recent graduate student from the University of Melbourne, majoring in psychology.
+🌱 I am currently self-teaching to become a front-end developer.
+🥰 I would love to make friends who are in the same boat as me!
+Let's study together~

 <!---